NanoComp/meep/doc/docs/Installation.md

 Meep outputs its fields and other volumetric data in the HDF5 format, so you must install the HDF5 libraries if you want to visualize the fields.

-HDF is a widely-used, free, portable library and file format for multi-dimensional scientific data, developed in the National Center for Supercomputing Applications (NCSA) at the University of Illinois.
+HDF is a widely-used, open-source, portable library and file format for multi-dimensional scientific data, developed in the National Center for Supercomputing Applications (NCSA) at the University of Illinois.
 You can get HDF and learn about it on the [HDF homepage](https://www.hdfgroup.org).

 There are two incompatible versions of HDF, HDF4 and HDF5 (no, not HDF1 and HDF2).
 We require the newer version, HDF5, which is supported by a number scientific of visualization tools, including [h5utils](https://github.com/stevengj/h5utils/blob/master/README.md) utilities.